Greenlandic Inuit: History

 In 1979, the Greenlanders voted to become autonomous.
 There is an active independence movement.

 The population of Greenlandic Inuit has fluctuated over the years.
 A smallpox outbreak reduced the population from 8,000 to 6,000 in the 18th century.
 The population doubled in 1900 to 12,000 then steadily rose by around 100 people each year from 1883 to 1919.
-Tuberculosis caused a drop in the population, but after several decades of steady birth rates and commercial fishing over traditional hunting, the population reached 41,000 in 1980.
+This increase in population rose to 275 on average per year between 1920 to 1949, resulting in another doubling of the population in this timespan.
+This population growth were driven by an effective Danish program to combat Tuberculosis, as well as Danish investment in improvement of living conditions such as newer houses, and safer drinking water supplies.

+In 1950 and 1960 Denmark implemented the G50 and G60 plans, with the aim of further modernization of Greenland.
+As an effect of this the population increase reached 800 per year in the period of 1950-1979.

+In the latter half of the 1960s onwards Denmark intitiated an IUD campaign.
+This is known as the Spiral Case.

+Between around 1966 and 1975, thousands of Greenlandic Inuit girls and women had intrauterine devices(IUDs) inserted to prevent pregnancy.
+Half of the 9,000 women in Greenland of child bearing age was given an IUD in the first five years of the program.
+Some of the affected girls were as young as 12, and in some cases, women (and in the case of girls, their parents) did not consent to the procedure.
+The overall population nonetheless kept increasing, reaching 41,000 by 1980.

 Society

 Gender roles among Greenlandic Inuit are flexible; however, historically men hunted and women prepared the meat and skins.
 Most marriages are by choice, as opposed to arranged; monogamy is commonplace.
 Extended families are important to Inuit society.

 Greenland Inuit diet consists of a combination of local or traditional dishes and imported foods; the majority of Inuit, aged 18 to 25 and 60 and older, preferring customary, local foods like whale skin and dried cod over imported foods like sausage or chicken.
 That study also reveals that those who grew up in villages only consumed local, Inuit cuisine foods 31 times a month and those who lived in Danish areas would consume local, Inuit cuisine 17 times per month.
 The reasons for the lack of traditional food consumption varies, but 48 percent of respondents claim that they wanted to have variety in their diet, 45 percent of respondents said it was difficult to obtain traditional foods, and 39 percent said that traditional foods were too expensive.

 The kinds of whale that have been historically hunted and consumed are the Minke and Fin whales, both are under watch by the International Whaling Commission (IWC).
 Greenland Home Rule implemented IWC quotas on aboriginal whale hunting, reducing hunting of Minke whales to a maximum of 115 per year and Fin whales to 21 per year.